 In addition, Carolyn undertakes work for a range of pro bono clients, including the Emirates Foundation and #TeamAngelWolf.

-Currently acts for multiple GCC sovereign wealth funds on the investment of billions of US Dollars, including into private funds across asset classes, UCITS structures, hedge funds, separate managed accounts, co-investments and funds-of-one.
+Currently acts for multiple GCC and other sovereign wealth funds on the investment of billions of US Dollars, including into private funds across asset classes, UCITS structures, hedge funds, separate managed accounts, co-investments, and funds-of-one.

 Previously represented and currently advising multiple GCC-based investment managers on the establishment of open- and closed-ended private investment funds across asset classes, domiciled across the GCC and internationally, including: